mpgilbertusa/Responsive-Starter-Kit-WP-Theme/README.md

-# Responsive Starter Kit - WordPress Theme
+# Responsive Starter Kit
+## WordPress Theme
+===

+Some additional content will eventually go here.
+It will be quite epic and generally useful in a variety of ways.